Constructing an identity for Lord Sainsbury’s charitable foundation

 ‘Scaffolding’ illustrations were constructed with subtle images emerging through the structural line drawings.
 This helped to visualise the support Gatsby have built within the different areas of their endeavours and brings their portfolio of projects to life.

-The illustrations have been used across all their marketing materials, including their annual review, various publications and also their new responsive website which will be launching in the next few weeks.
+The illustrations have been used across all their marketing materials, including their annual review, various publications and also their new responsive website.

 - Brand personality and positioning